-Kicking off 2017 in January at London’s Lawrence Alkin Gallery is ‘This Is The Spot!’ – the highly anticipated debut solo show by UK street artist, Shuby.
+Kicking off 2017 in January at London Soho gallery ‘This Is The Spot!’ – the highly anticipated debut solo show by UK street artist, Shuby.

 Inspired by movie posters, small ads and tart cards ‘This Is the Spot!’ explores the beginnings of the UK porn industry.
 From the early 1960s nudist films like Take Your Clothes Off And Live! to sex comedies like Can You Keep It Up For A Week?, the show focuses on a unique era in UK cinema.

 Worldwide film memorabilia has featured widely throughout Shuby’s collages and street art over the past decade.
 The artist felt it was a natural step for her turn her attention onto Soho cinema clubs and the films they showed in this all-new body of work.
 She said:

 “I love retro film imagery and Soho, so it was a pleasure and an opportunity to research the history of cinema clubs and the films relating to the area.
 Having grown up by the seaside loving naughty post cards in the ‘Carry On’ era, sex comedy posters appeal to my sense of humor and cheeky side.”

 ‘This Is The Spot!’ features 18 large silkscreen one-off canvases in a traditional pop art style.
 The artist has taken newspaper small ads and blown them up to over a meter wide, enjoying the simplicity and rough nature of the printed matter.
 Incorporating motifs, such as her signature-masked bunny, bananas and googly-eyed bowler hats, Shuby has added her own twist to the imagery.
 She explains: